Blundell Park: History

 Grimsby Town Football Club moved into their new Blundell Park stadium in the summer of 1899, having relocated from Abbey Park, and bringing with them all the fixtures and fittings, as well as the Abbey Park and the Hazel Grove stands.
 Blundell Park is named after Peter Blundell whose money enabled Sidney Sussex College, Cambridge to buy the land in 1616.
 The opening match was a Football League Second Division fixture against Luton Town on 2 September 1899, with 4,000 spectators seeing the teams draw 3–3.
 In 1901 a new Main Stand was built on the northern side of the ground.

 In 1925 the Abbey Park Stand was demolished and in its place was built the Barrett's Stand.
 In 1937 the club's record attendance of 31,651 was recorded when the club met Wolverhampton Wanderers in an FA Cup tie on 20 February 1937.
 In 1939 around the time of the break-out of the Second World War the Hazel Grove Stand, the final remaining stand from the previous ground was demolished and was replaced by the Osmond Stand.

 In 1953 the club introduced its first floodlights to the ground and with that enabling Grimsby Town to play night-time fixtures.
 Tall floodlights were purchased second hand from Wolverhampton Wanderers in 1958 and installed in 1960 at a cost of £9,000 which was raised by the supporters club, they have illuminated matches ever since when required.

 In 1961, the 63-year-old Pontoon Stand was demolished and replaced with a new stand of the same name.
 In 1980 the ground was renovated again, the Main Stand the ground's only original stand was made an all-seater, and the Barrett's stand which was built in 1925 was demolished and replaced the two tier Findus stand, which now became the ground's largest stand.
 Following the Taylor Report which documented the Hillsborough disaster, Blundell Park was made an all seater stadium in 1995.
 The club in 1995 also introduced temporary seating in the partings between the Pontoon and Main Stands and the Osmond and Findus stands.
 The club's largest attendance since being made an all seater stadium was 9,528 on 3 March 1999 against Sunderland in a Football League Division One tie.
 Following Grimsby Town's relegation from the second tier of English football to the fourth between in 2003 and 2004, the club removed the expansion seating, which would only have made returns in high-profile cup fixtures.

 Grimsby Town received a £19,000 grant in April 2015 from The Football Stadia Improvement Fund (FSIF) – the largest funder of non-league football in the country, which enabled the club to carry out repairs and maintenance to the floodlights at Blundell Park.

+The stadium celebrated its 125th anniversary in September 2024 with a range of community and matchday activities around the ground and on social media.